“Did you get a chance to read the email for school today?” I asked my husband during our nightly walk.

-Filled with college dorm room accessories, Grant’s bedroom looks like an exploded Bed, Bath, and Beyond store.
+Filled with college dorm room accessories, his bedroom looks like an exploded Bed, Bath, and Beyond store.
 Sheets, pillows, new clothes, bathroom, and medical necessities are piled here, there and everywhere.

-While we still have a few more things to get, Grant’s ready.
+While we still have a few more things to get, he’s ready.
 I’m ready.
 I think!

 It’s time for him to step out of the nest and fly.
 He’s ready.
 I’m ready.
 I hope!

-Right now, I am ok with Grant leaving.
+Right now, I am ok with him leaving.
 This can, and often does, change daily.

 Five Things to Help Parents Prepare for the College Transition